Updated Oct. 31, 2013

 GTRI has successfully:

-- Recovered, with international partners, more than 750 Radioisotope Thermoelectric Generators, or RTGs from Russia containing millions of curies of activity.
+- Recovered, in conjunction with its international partners, more than 800 Radioisotope Thermoelectric Generators, or RTGs from Russia containing millions of curies of activity.